 He will also discuss how super recognisers are being strategically employed with a shift in focus to identifying suspects using a combination of facial recognition, behaviour analysis, and technologies.
 How super recognisers relate and compare to automated facial recognition systems will also be addressed.
 Finally, Mike will also explain how super recognisers are being placed in situations where they are able to detect issues relating to banned people, suspects, and crime behaviour at major events and sites in Europe to prevent and resolve crime.

 What is augmented surveillance and why is it going to be so critical in your control room?

-Craig will look at some of the myths surrounding how effective surveillance personnel can be, as well as some of those myths promoting technology.
-He will highlight some of the unique benefits of both people and technology, and discuss what kind of role technology can play in the control room.
+Craig will examine what augmented surveillance means, some key assumptions behind the use of technology, and what is required to get the best of both people and technology.
 He will also touch on the considerations that will drive your choice of augmentation technologies, what implications this has for the kinds of staff you need, design considerations, and the processes and management approaches best suited for this kind of environment.

 Building control rooms that add value

 Adriaan Bosch: Group Security Manager, Shoprite Checkers

 Adriaan will take iLegal 2019 into a deep dive into the art of remote monitoring.
 Having built a number of large control room operations in South Africa, his experience allows him to take a critical look at the theory behind the use of central control rooms and what to prioritise in terms of expenditure at the outset of the development of a new control room.

 Lessons learned in identifying suitable CCTV operator service contractors